anicholakos/complete_fxos_tutorial/source/episode02.rst

 One point to note here: One may argue about why a simple application like this needs heavy frameworks like jQuery and jQuery Mobile.
-Can’t we just get going with our plain simple HTML coded by hand.
+Can’t we just get going with our plain simple HTML coded by hand?
 Yes you can.
 My intention here is not to demonstrate optimum coding techniques but to show you that you can use your existing frameworks while coding Firefox OS apps.
 The idea is to indicate to the reader that all the tools/frameworks that he/she is used to should be used